Puerto Rico to boost cash flow after key bill signed into law

-SAN JUAN, Puerto Rico (Reuters) - A key bill that will boost Puerto Rico’s cash flow was signed into law Friday, the governor’s office said, allowing the commonwealth to raise $400 million in Tax & Revenue Anticipation Notes (TRANs) from three public insurance corporations.
+SAN JUAN, Puerto Rico, July 3 (Reuters) - A key bill that will boost Puerto Rico’s cash flow was signed into law Friday, the governor’s office said, allowing the commonwealth to raise $400 million in Tax & Revenue Anticipation Notes (TRANs) from three public insurance corporations.

 Puerto Rico’s governor dropped a bombshell on creditors earlier this week by saying the island needed to restructure debts to solve its fiscal problems.